Amcache registry structure: every key explained

 ProgramInstanceId Per-install identifier.

-InstallSource is the value to keep an eye on.
-It sometimes records the download URL or network share an installer came from, which is invaluable when investigating supply-chain or social-engineering intrusions.
+InstallSource is the value to watch.
+It sometimes records the download URL or network share an installer came from.
+Invaluable when investigating supply-chain or social-engineering intrusions.

 Root\File (legacy)#